Jollywatt/typst-fletcher/docs/manual.typ

 // - `size` controls the radius of the arc
 // - `sharpness` is (half) the angle of the tip
 // - `delta` is the angle spanned by the arcs
-// - `tail-hang` is approximately the distance from the cap's tip to
+// - `tail` is approximately the distance from the cap's tip to
 //    the end of its arms.
 This is used to calculate a "tail hang"
 //    correction to the arrowhead's bearing for tightly curved edges.
 // Distances are multiples of the stroke thickness.